 I strode right through the standby line and opened the doors to the newly opened Polk Penguin Conservation Center at the Detroit Zoo.
-The chilled air envelops you as you enter and a steady state of noise welcomes you.
-The window to the Penguinarium is right in front of you but, you have to get past the crowd of kids and parents four deep.
+The chilled air envelopes you as you enter and a steady state of noise welcomes you.
+The window to the Penguinarium is right in front of you but, you have to get past the crowd of kids and parents four-deep.
 But, as you politely move your way toward the front, once you lean upon the glass your eyes will be overwhelmed by the sight.
 More than 80 penguins from 4 separate species call this Antarctic slice of heaven home.
 And you are their guest!

 I could have easily spent substantial time at that window but, niceties had me turning around to slide through the crowd to allow more people at the window.
 Plus, I wanted to see what else this place had to offer.